 - in General Protection Fault, during a snowball fight, a man from India jumps on a snowball, thinking it could explode.

-- Abe Simpson once saved the life of Mr. Burns during World War II by clamping his helmet over an artillery shell that had landed in their foxhole and not yet exploded.
+- The Simpsons: Abe Simpson once saved the life of Mr. Burns during World War II by clamping his helmet over an artillery shell that had landed in their foxhole and not yet exploded.
 Since it's one of Grandpa's stories it's best to take it with a grain of salt.

 - Bender covers a bomb with his body in Futurama episode to save the other soldiers, and as he is a robot he survives and is decorated for his actions.